w3c/wai-resource-template/content/index.md

 # navigation:
   # previous: /path/to/previous/file/
   # next: /path/to/next/file/
-# @@SLH To Do: figure out if need to add lang here, too, and if this replaces ‘order’ from older resources?
+# @@SLH To Do: figure out if need to add lang here, too, and if this replaces "order" from older resources?

 ref: /link/to/page/   # Translators, do not change this
 changelog: /@@/changelog/
-acknowledgements: /@@/acknowledgements/  # NEW: delete if don’t have a separate acknowledgements page.
+acknowledgements: /@@/acknowledgements/  # NEW: delete if don't have a separate acknowledgements page.
 And delete it in the footer below.
 license: creative-commons   # NEW: delete if not creative-commons

 description:  # NEW: add a 150ish-character-description for social media   # translate the description